rguilmain/perplexity-chat-interface/README.md

 - Real-time streaming responses from Perplexity AI
 - Clean and intuitive chat interface powered by Gradio
 - Conversation history maintained during the session
+- Citation sources are displayed as clickable links below each response with titles and dates